The full cost to buy and run a car

-The average cost of running a car might not be as obvious as what you pay to buy it but it can be considerable.
+The average cost of owning a car might not be as obvious as what you pay to buy it – but it can still be considerable.

-The AA publishes figures*, every year, showing how much it costs the average driver to run a new car for a year.
+The AA publishes figures*, every year, showing how much it costs the average driver to own a new car for a year.

 In 2018, they estimated that the total cost was €10,691.